 Energy poverty is a multi-dimensional concept that is not easily captured by a single indicator.
 Our approach to measuring energy poverty has been to use a suite of indicators, which should be viewed and used in combination.
 Each indicator captures a slightly different aspect of the phenomenon.
 Our intention is that these indicators should be used to give a snapshot of energy poverty issues, which can then be explored in more detail in research and action projects.
+To find out more about the indicators, their calculation, interpretation and database, please read our methodology guidebook.

 Indicators & Data